sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-tkpng</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tcl/Tk support for PNG
+Short desc    : Tcl/Tk support for PNG
 URL          : http://www.muonics.com/FreeStuff/TkPNG/
-Лицензия     : TCL
+License      : TCL
-Описание     : TkPNG is an open source package that adds PNG photo image support to Tcl/Tk.
+Descript     : TkPNG is an open source package that adds PNG photo image support to Tcl/Tk.
              : Although other extensions such as Img also add support for PNG images, this
              : package was designed to be lightweight, not depending on libpng nor
              : implementing other image formats, and suitable for inclusion in the Tk core.